 It’s all a part of Leutz’s “three-legged stool”: message, media, and market.
 “In identifying the type of clientele we are attracting,” he writes in a company profile, “our message and the medium of that message becomes clear.”
 Besides rewarding referrals with a complimentary oil change, one remarkably simple exit marketing tool, which Leutz says compliments their 75 percent repeat business, is giving away travel toothbrushes with the note ‘Maintain your teeth, and we will maintain your vehicle.’

 “We understand that when somebody comes in they are not just here to check an oil leak,” Leutz says of his relationship with the clientele.
 “They are here because we are going to get caught up on what their Uncle John is doing, how the daughter is doing through her first year in college.”

 A carefully maintained customer database with this kind of info provides the foundation upon which Desert Car Care builds their image, i.e. their authority, with events like car clinics and appearances on car talk radio shows.
-To that end the company has a publicist and a communications director, who are currently working with Leutz to create future promotional opportunities like a possible automotive merit badge for the Boy Scouts and high school speaking engagements before first time drivers.
+To that end, the company has a publicist and a communications director, who is currently working with Leutz to create future promotional opportunities like a possible automotive merit badge for the Boy Scouts and high school speaking engagements before first-time drivers.